gadiluna/BinBert/README.md

 ---

-This code is proprietary and may not be used, modified, or distributed without explicit permission from the copyright holder.
+This code is proprietary and may not be modified, or distributed without explicit permission from the copyright holder.
+It can be used for research purporse to reproduce the result of the paper.